Diocese of Joliet: Diocese of Joliet in Illinois

+On September 17, 2026, Pope Leo XIV appointed Brendan J. Cahill, currently Bishop of Victoria in Texas, as the seventh bishop of Joliet.
+Cahill is set to be installed on November 11.

 Reports of sex abuse

-Alejandro Flores, a priest at Holy Family Church in Shorewood, was accused in January 2010 of sexually abusing a boy starting in 2004, when the boy was ten years-old, while Flores was a seminarian.
+Alejandro Flores, a priest at Holy Family Church in Shorewood, was accused in January 2010 of sexually abusing a ten-year-old boy, while Flores was a seminarian.
 A few days after learning of the accusation, Flores attempted suicide.
 He pleaded guilty in September 2010 to one count of criminal sexual assault.
 After his release from prison in 2013, Flores was deported to Bolivia.
 He was laicized in 2020.

 In September 2012, Bishop Conlon reinstated F. Lee Ryan, a diocesan priest, to ministry and assigned him to serve homebound parishioners.
 The diocese had suspended Ryan in 2010 from ministry in Crescent City after determining a sexual abuse allegation against him from the 1970s was credible.
 According to The Huffington Post, Conlon ruled that since child molestation was not a serious crime under canon law in the 1970s, the diocese could only limit Ryan in ministry and not remove him completely.
-He soon changed his mind and permanently removed Ryan from ministry that same month.
+Conlon soon changed his mind and permanently removed Ryan from ministry that same month.